Chart Color Schemes

 South Hurstville - Blakehurst is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-South Hurstville-Blakehurst is among the most culturally diverse areas in Australia, with 50.0% of its population born overseas and 60.6% speaking a language other than English at home.
-Christianity is the main religion in South Hurstville-Blakehurst, comprising 48.8% of people.
-However, Buddhism has a higher representation in South Hurstville-Blakehurst at 6.2%, compared to 5.4% across Greater Sydney.
+South Hurstville-Blakehurst is one of Australia's most culturally diverse areas, with 50.0% of its population born overseas and 60.6% speaking a language other than English at home.
+Christianity is the predominant religion in South Hurstville-Blakehurst, comprising 48.8% of the population.
+However, Hinduism is notably overrepresented, making up 9.2% compared to Greater Sydney's 6.5%.

 Frequently Asked Questions - Diversity